SabauEduard/OOP/Proiect2_Employees/README.md

 ## Error handling

-The program only throws integers that it then catches and passes to an error handling function that read the remaining datat and as garbage and then writes an adequate message to the console.
+The program only throws integers that it then catches and passes to an error handling function that reads the remaining data as garbage and then writes an adequate message to the console.

 ```C++